ilkkamtk/fullstack/Week13/mongoengine-validation.md

        - created_at: DateTimeField, automatically set to the current date and time when the user is created
      - Cats:
        - cat_name: StringField, required, min length 2, max length 30
-       - birthdate: DateField, required, must be a valid date in the past
+       - birthdate: DateField, required
        - weight: FloatField, required
        - location: PointField, required
        - owner: ReferenceField to User, required
-       - attributes: DictField, optional, keys and values must be strings
+       - attributes: DictField, optional
-3. Ensure that your Flask routes handle `ValidationError` exceptions appropriately, returning meaningful error messages to the client.
+3. Ensure that your Flask routes handle `ValidationError` and other exceptions appropriately, returning meaningful error messages to the client.
+Use `Exception` for general errors and `ValidationError` for validation-specific errors.
 4. Test your validation logic by attempting to create and update documents with both valid and invalid data.
-5. Add endpoints `/api/v1/users/check/:email` and `/api/v1/users/check/:username` to check if an email or username is already in use.
+5. Add endpoints `/api/v1/users/check/email/:email` and `/api/v1/users/check/username/:username` to check if an email or username is already in use.
 Enpoints should return JSON like `{ "exists": true }` or `{ "exists": false }`.
 6. Commit and push your changes to the `validation` branch.
 7. Create a pull request to merge the `validation` branch into `main` and request feedback from Copilot in GitHub.